zack-bitcoin/amoveo/docs/api/commands_accounts.md

 #### Find out your account ID
 ```
-keys:id().
+keys:pubkey().
 ```
-If it returns something less than 1, that means you don't have an account yet.
+It returns pub key that identifies an account

 ### Find out your address: